 Why awareness matters:

-Child’s wellbeing: Children exposed to sudden separation can experience confusion, anxiety and distress.
+Child’s well-being: Children exposed to sudden separation can experience confusion, anxiety and distress.

 Legal consequences: Ignoring parenting orders or wrongfully withholding a child can trigger court action and enforcement.